Part ofWhat Is Claude Code? The Complete Guide

 Common causes of Claude Code error code 1

-Across our own machines and the forum threads, this error traces back to one of five root causes.
+Across our own machines and the forum threads, Claude Code process exited with code 1 traces back to one of five root causes.
 Match your symptom to the row, then jump to that fix.

 | Cause | What it looks like | Why it crashes |